MobiFlight/MobiFlight-Connector/README.md

 #### Dependencies ####
 All Dependecies are currently contained in the repository

 #### How to run tests ####
 Run the MobiFlightConnectorTest project for unit tests
-#### Deployment instructions ####
+#### Build release package instructions ####
-The release package is generated using a RELEASE-build and WinRar with self exec settings.
-This needs to be added to the repository and ideally scripted and integrated as a POST BUILD step.
+The release package is generated automatically using a RELEASE-build POST BUILD STEP.
+The necessary program to "sniff" the current version is part of the solution.

 ### Contribution guidelines ###